-A month of elective time is also available during which the fellow can pursue additional clinical rotations (such as palliative care or psycho-oncology) or work on a research project consistent with his or her specific interests and goals.
-This elective is intended to take place within one of the participating Partners institutions and typically results in an oral or written presentation.
+A month of elective time is also available during which the fellow can pursue additional clinical rotations (such as palliative care, neuromodulation, behavioral neurology, and population health management) or work on a research project consistent with their specific interests and goals.
+This elective is intended to take place within one of the participating Mass General Brigham institutions and typically results in an oral or written presentation.

-The depth of clinical and research expertise represented among the staff members of the participating Partners HealthCare institutions provides an opportunity for a rich and comprehensive didactic experience.
+The depth of clinical and research expertise represented among the staff members of the participating Mass General Brigham institutions provides an opportunity for a rich and comprehensive didactic experience.
 Fellows meet with the program director for weekly supervision in addition to regular supervision with site directors and psychotherapy supervisors.
 In addition to case conferences and journal clubs, didactics are also organized at each institution.
 On many of the fellowship rotations, there will be opportunities to participate in the teaching of psychiatric residents.

 - Cross-cultural aspects of aging